Glenn Poorman, September 2022

 First, the SH-01 is one in a line of many of today's fake analog synthesizers.
 These low priced units look and are controlled like a real analog synth in every way but they are digital units modelling the analog world.
 This is ok really.
 Many of them sound really good and the price is right.

-The other thing I particularly like about the SH-01 is that it is possibly the best unit today to use as a synth teaching tool.
+The other thing I particularly liked about the SH-01 is that it was a really great unit to use as a synth teaching tool.
 If you read an article such as this one and then study the control panel on the SH-01, you will recognize just about everything you see immediately.
 The sections are logically laid out and extremely easy to tweak.
 For the money, I don't believe you'll find a unit that is more fun to play with.

 SoftwareToday, software synthesizers are everywhere.
 These are synthesizers that come in the form of software for your computer.
 These programs can be used as stand alone synthesizers allowing you to generate the tones via a MIDI keyboard controller (or any other kind of MIDI controller).
 The same programs can also be used as plug-ins for your favorite DAW software allowing MIDI tracks to be recorded and then assigned to the synthesizer plug-in for playback.
 They are a revolution and keeping track of them all is virtually impossible.
 Many of these synths are, at their heart, subtractive synthesizers simulated via software.
 Many are a combination of different kinds of synthesizers including but not limitied to subtractive synths.